wangcong26/KMeans_Algorithm_In_Java/README.txt

-Homework1
+# KMeans Algorithm project
-Develop and implement KMean and KMean2 algorithm to solve toy problem.
+# To develop and implement KMean and KMean2 algorithm to solve toy problem.

 #1.
 How to run the code:
 I developed this project in the Eclipse.
 In this submission (after unzip), you will see two folders: